abelk2/plextc/README.md

 ## Behavior
 ### For movies
 The app will watch files in the base dir `${plextc.moviesRootDirectory}` matching the glob `**/Plex Versions/Optimized for TV/?*.{mkv,mp4,avi}` by default.
-If anything matching appears, it will clear all video files in directory of the original movie (i.e. in the directory where `Plex Versions` resides).
+If anything matching appears, it will clear all video files in the directory of the original movie (i.e. in the directory where `Plex Versions` resides).

 ### For series